rxweb/rxweb.io/docs/rx-web-core/developing-the-api/basic-controller.md

 > Name of that basic controller must have a suffix "Controller".
 For example: `CandidatesController`.

-# Generate a Basic Controller
+## Generate a Basic Controller

 To Create a basic controller, open the `Package Manager Console` and run the following command:

 > rxwebcore --controller --basic --main &ltController_Name&gt --uow &ltModule_Name&gt

-Let's consider a scenario where you want a `CandidatesController` in the `ResourceModule`, you have to write:
+Let's consider a scenario where you want a `CandidatesController` in the `CandidateModule`, you have to write:

-> rxwebcore --controller --basic --main Candidates --uow Resource
+> rxwebcore --controller --basic --main Candidates --uow Candidate

 In the above command, `basic` is the type of controller, `Candidates` is the name of the controller and `Candidate` is the name of the module.
 This command will create a separate folder named as "ResourceModule" and add a basic controller named as "CandidatesController" under the Api section of the project.

-# Methods
+## Methods

 `BaseController` contain various methods used for Data interaction such as Get, Put, Post, Patch and Delete which will use the methods of Uow to interact with data.
 These methods are always public methods of the Controller as the controller class methods must be publically accessible to the specific action of the of the Controller.